mittulmandhan/java-interview-prep/8 Heap/README.md

 * 'new' keyword only allocates memory for the object in heap at runtime and invokes the given object constructor(rest of the construction tasks are done by constructor).
 * Reference to these objects can be stored in a reference variables.
 * Everytime an object is created address is saved in hash table with a randomly generated Id.
+* An object is a memory space allocated for a particular instance of class.
+* Object is divided into two logical parts.
+One loads the instance variable of that class and the other stores the reference of the method table(exists in method area) of that class.
 * default value of a reference variable is null.
 * Reference variable can either store a reference of same type of object or null.
 * If a reference variable is storing null and your program tries to use it then you will encounter a run time error called NullPointerException and your program will terminate.